ttrfstud/transpose/README.md

 transpose
 =============
-matrix transpose. check your args before invoking it!
+matrix transpose. for built-in js arrays. check your args before invoking it!